Extension or conservatory? Make sure you take size, style, speed and spend into account to avoid making a costly mistake

 - What timescales are you working to?

-First things first: you need to sit down and plan exactly you want from the new space.
-It might be that as soon as you begin your list, it becomes clear that one option will be better than the other — for example, if you want a new bedroom in your extension, a fully-glazed conservatory will be impractical.
+It might be that as soon as you begin your list, it becomes clear that one option will be better than the other – for example, if you want a new bedroom in your extension, a fully-glazed conservatory will be impractical.
+Or, if you need more than one floor added to your home, a double storey extension will be your only real option.

-Likewise, kitchen conservatories need careful planning if they are to work well — they can be beautiful additions but large expanses of glazed walls can make storage tricky in kitchen conservatory extensions.
+Likewise, kitchen conservatories need careful planning if they are to work well.
+They can be beautiful additions but large expanses of glazed walls can make storage tricky in kitchen conservatory extensions, and you may find yourself leaning towards a more solid construction with more scope for multi-functional use.

 Unlike extensions, in many cases conservatories will be exempt from the Building Regulations.
 In most cases, building regs won't apply providing: